JStumpp/awesome-android/readme.md

 - [Keyboard Visibility Event](https://github.com/viniciusmo/keyboard-visibility-event-android/) - A DSL to handle soft keyboard visibility change event.
 - [TimeIt](https://github.com/yashovardhan99/timeit) - A stopwatch library for android which makes it easy to start, pause, display and maintain multiple stopwatches in an app.
 - [Reactor](https://github.com/oky2abbas/reactor) - Reactor is a fast and secure key-value library for Android.
+- [DobDroidMVVM](https://github.com/andob/DobDroidMVVM) - A MVVM mini framework that will help you develop faster and cleaner CRUD-based apps.

 ### Debugging Tools